-Discover who is currently tweeting from 1915.
+Discover who was tweeting from 100 years ago.

 Life 100 Years Ago is a collaborative web and Twitter project supported by the First World War Centenary programme office.
 You can follow individuals and sources below, or a group Twitter account which provides multiple perspectives on the same day.